Facing the effects of climate change, skiers want to save their snow — and their sport

 It’s these bigger-picture policies on which local efforts often hit a wall, says Jeremy Jones, who founded Protect Our Winters (POW), a U.S.-based association trying to get politicians to take action.

 Jones, a former professional snowboarder, became engaged in climate action after a 2005 trip to Prince Rupert, Canada, where locals showed him a small ski area that had been forced to stop operating.
-He started switching to more efficient light bulbs and saving water but soon realized that the sweeping changes necessary to reach climate goals had to come from politicians.
+He started switching to more efficient lightbulbs and saving water but soon realized that the sweeping changes necessary to reach climate goals had to come from politicians.

 To get them to act, POW aims to “unify the outdoor state” — or the roughly 50 million Americans who ski, hike, surf or take part in similar activities.
 That potential voter base, Jones says, is 10 times larger than the NRA’s active members.